SCK22/helper_functions_sck/README.md

 I have faced the same situation and decided to package some of the functions that are useful into concise, reusable functions.

 ### This is a collection of functions that be used for analysis and model building.
 It follows the convention of creating an object instance of the class HelperFunctionsML, upon which we can apply a set of functions/actions.
-Every action on the dataset is applied `inplace` , i.e the changed/updated dataset is update and this new dataset is used for the next function call that is applied. or simply put, the class treats the dataset as a shared variable across various functions.
+Every action on the dataset is applied `inplace` , i.e the changed/updated dataset is updated and this new dataset is used for the next function call that is applied. or simply put, the class treats the dataset as a shared variable across various functions.

 #### To convert the dataset into a HelperFunctionsML object: